echosa/zork-fortress/Readme.md

 ## Dev notes

 To run all the checks and tests, simply run `make` from the project's root directory.
-This will run `lein check`, `lein test`, and `lein typed check`.
+This will run `lein check` and `lein test`.
 If you want coverage reports for the tests and type checking, run `make coverage` instead.

 The code itself may not be the best or most concise at times, but often I've gone for readability over cleverness.
 Also, I'm still fairly new to Clojure itself, so there's likely things I can do better or refactor to be cleaner.
 I am open to any and all suggestions in the form of polite and informative pull requests, which I reserve the right to completely ignore.
 Please so submit them, though, as this is very much a learning excersize for me and not just an entertaining hobby.